-Cerro Uturuncu, (also known as Uturunku or Uturunco) is a stratovolcano in southwestern Bolivia, located in the Potosí Department, Sur Lípez Province, San Pablo de Lípez Municipality.
-At an elevation of 6.008m (19,711ft) it's one of the highest motorable road passes of the world.
+Cerro Uturuncu is a stratovolcano located in the Potosí Department, Sur Lípez Province, San Pablo de Lípez Municipality of Bolivia.
+A minor gravel road climbs up to 6.008m (19,711ft) above the sea level.
+It’s one of the highest roads in the world.
 The biggest problem is the extremely low oxygen for engine combustion.

-It’s a real challenging road and a true test of your vehicle and your stamina because the road abounds in twists and turns with wheels sometimes hanging above the precipice.
-Until mid of the 1990s there was a sulphur mine on the lower peak at an altitude of some 5,700 meters.
-At this elevation is blocked to motor vehicles from about 5550 m by a landslide that occurred a few years ago, and although there is a 5,760m "pass" between Uturunco's two summits, it is a cul-de-sac that leads only to a mine.
-Still, a French team evidently managed to cycle and/or push their bicycles to Uturunco's 6020m summit.
+Tucked away in southwestern Bolivia, satellite pictures clearly show the interrupted runway leading to an elevation of some 5,700 meters.
+At this elevation is blocked to motor vehicles by a landslide that occurred a few years ago, and although there is a 5,760m "pass" between Uturunco's two summits, it is a cul-de-sac that leads only to a mine.
+Still, a French team evidently managed to cycle and/or push their bicycles to Uturunco's 6.020m summit.
 The roadway is very sandy in its lower part and in an altitude of more than 5,000 meters the lack of oxygen becomes a very severe problem.
 While the road gets a little narrow in a couple of spots and there is a steep drop to your left, you should be able to drive up in a car as long as the engine doesn't give up due to a lack of oxygen.

+It’s one of the highest roads of South America.
 Make sure you get your vehicle and yourself well-prepared before driving this road.
 Average gradient on the first five kilometers is some 8%, increases to more than 10% between 5,100 and 5,600 meters and finally lowers in the upper part of the road.
-It’s one of the highest roads of South America.
+The ride provides a gorgeous adventure in the gigantic scenery, with active volcanoes and colorful lagoons.